Lain4504/GreenAI/README.md

 _Backend:_ The backend is powered by YOLOv9, an advanced object detection model used for accurately classifying and identifying various types of waste.

-_API Integration__:_ APIs are used to seamlessly connect the frontend with the backend, enabling the efficient processing and retrieval of data.
+_API Integration:_ APIs are used to seamlessly connect the frontend with the backend, enabling the efficient processing and retrieval of data.